 The CMU Student Food Pantry works to alleviate the challenges and hardships of food insecurity that approximately one in three CMU students encourter during their academic career.
 The food pantry provides much needed support for students so they can remain enrolled and ultimately achieve a degree.
 The Student Food Pantry is open weekly on 5:00-7:00 p.m.
 Tuesdays, 3:00-5:00 p.m.
 Wednesdays, and noon to 2:00 p.m.
 Fridays.

 Where is the pantry located?

-What are the requirements to get food?
+Where are the requirements to receive food?

 Are there any other places to receive food?

 Yes!
 Please check out this pdf for food resources in the surrounding area.
 You will need to call to confirm operations are updated.
 Many are likely to have changed in response to COVID-19.